k2s/sysadmin/README.md

 All changes in the server config should be tracked with etckeeper.
 This way, others can follow the changes you make.
 Good commit messages are important.

+### unattended-upgrades

+We use unattended-upgrades to keep the machines up to date - we didn't change the default configuration.

 ### tmux

 To be able to work on things together, we are using tmux.
 We share a user,